 It’s a good idea to spend some time discussing your values and wishes with your enduring guardian.
 For example, what do you consider to be an acceptable quality of life?
 And when would you want invasive treatments to stop and just be comfortable and allowed to pass away naturally?

-Statement of values and wishes
+Write a statement of your values and wishes

 A written statement of your intentions around end-of-life care makes your enduring guardian’s job easier and gives you peace of mind that your wishes will be carried out.

-It is important to remember that every competent adult has the legal right to accept or refuse any recommended healthcare, and your ACP only comes into effect if you are unable to make your own decisions.
+It’s important to remember that every competent adult has the legal right to accept or refuse any recommended healthcare, and your ACP only comes into effect if you are unable to make your own decisions.